A lot or a little?

 What parents need to know

-Parents need to know that Pixton is a do-it-yourself site where kids can use an incredible palette of tools to create and share original comics.
+Parents need to know that Pixton is a do-it-yourself site where kids can use an incredible palette of tools to create and share original comics through storyboards.
 A strict Code of Conduct encourages positive and supportive behavior and offenders may be reported, suspended, or banned.
 There’s plenty to do with the free Basic Membership and a reward system of credits allows kids to advance to higher levels or publicize their comics.
 Make sure kids sign up for “Pixton for Fun,” not “Pixton for Business,’ watch the “How-to” videos before jumping in (there are a lot of tools), and save often.
 If you don't you run the risk of spending 30 minutes recreating an elaborate scene, clicking "undo" to remove a tree, and then watching all of your hard work disappear.
+Under the CCPA law you have the right to protect your personal information.
+Make a Do Not Sell request to Pixton.

 What's it about?